Florence Bates

-Florence Bates (née Rabe; April 15, 1888 - January 31, 1954), was an American film and stage character actress who often played grande dame characters in supporting roles.
+Florence Bates (née Rabe; April 15, 1888 – January 31, 1954) was an American film and stage character actress who often played grande dame characters in supporting roles.

 Life and career

-Bates was the second child born to Jewish immigrant parents, in San Antonio, Texas, where her father was the owner of an antique store.
+Bates was the second child born to Jewish immigrant parents, Rosa and Sigmund Rabe, in San Antonio, Texas, where her father was the owner of an antique store.
 She graduated from the University of Texas at Austin with a degree in mathematics, after which she taught school.

 In 1909, she met and married her first husband, Joseph Ramer, and gave up her career to raise their daughter.
 When the marriage ended in divorce, she began to study law and, in 1914 at the age of 26, passed the bar examination.
 She was one of the first female lawyers in her home state and practiced law for four years in San Antonio.

 After the death of her parents, Bates left the legal profession to help her sister operate their father's antique business.
 She became a bilingual (English—Spanish) radio commentator whose program was designed to foster good relations between the United States and Mexico.
 In 1929, following the stock market crash and the death of her sister, Florence closed the antique shop and married a wealthy businessman, William F. Jacoby.
 When he lost his fortune, the couple moved to Los Angeles and opened a bakery, which proved a successful venture.
 They sold it in the 1940s.

 In the mid-1930s, Bates auditioned for and won the role of Miss Bates in a Pasadena Playhouse adaptation of Jane Austen's Emma.
 When she decided to continue working with the theater group, she changed her professional name to that of the first character she played on stage.
 In 1939, she was introduced to Alfred Hitchcock, who cast her in her first major screen role, Mrs. Van Hopper, in Rebecca (1940).